AbstractXan/abstractxan/src/website.md

 ### Component Updating Lifecycle
 1. getDerivedStateFromProps(props, state)
-- sync state to props
+- - Sync state to props
 2. shouldComponentUpdate()
-- Can block component update
+- - Can block component update
-- can help with performance
+- - Can help with performance
 3. render()
 4. getSnapshotBeforeUpdate(prevpros,prevstate)
 5. componentDidUpdate()
-- HTTP requests should be done here
+- - HTTP requests should be done here

 Functional components use React.memo in place of shouldComponentUpdate
 - - Updates component when the inputs coming in change
 - - export default React.memo(MyComponent)

-Donot use shouldComponentUpdate or React.memo unnecessarily if parent almost always send through changes to the component.
-As it just adds extra checks which drops the performance instead.
+Donot use shouldComponentUpdate or React.memo if parent almost always send through changes to the component.
+It just adds unnecessary checks.

 ### React Hooks
 - useState()

 ### Two Way Binding : Events
-Last Updated : 17,14,11 Apr 2021 | 31 Oct 2020
+Last Updated : 3,4 Mar 2021 | 17,14,11 Apr 2021 | 31 Oct 2020
 ## Kubernetes
 Kuberenetes aka K8s